benmarwick/Rocks-and-burials-at-Madjebebe/readme.md

 One rmarkdown file (Rocks-and-burials-at-MJB.Rmd) that can be executed in R. This file contains the narrative found in the published paper and R code used to analyse the data and generate the figures.
 To execute this file, ensure all the files are together in a directory in the same structure as they are in this repository, then open R and run `knitr::knit2html("Rocks-and-burials-at-MJB.Rmd")`.
 There are many dependencies on non-core R packages and other software (see the dependencies list below), so you'll need to download and install all of those before attempting to run the rmarkdown file.

-Two r files containing code that the rmarkdown file uses to analyse the data.
+Two r files containing code that the rmarkdown file uses to load libraries and load data.

 One html file (Rocks-and-burials-at-MJB.html).
 This is the output produced when the Rmd file is executed.
 It includes the text and figures.